IT Service Delivery Friction: Defining It, Identifying It, and Eliminating It

 If an issue with a high SDFI value has no clear root cause, as is the case in a generic “service not found” category, then to obtain a more granular view of the problem.

-Natural language processing (NLP) tools,can identify recurring words used in service requests or descriptors in work chat correspondence.
-E.g., If words like “database update” comes up a lot for a specific product team and it is associated with a high SDFI area, then IT leaders can identify low risk database updates and provide product team more autonomy to make these changes on their own.
+Natural language processing (NLP) tools can identify recurring words used in service requests or descriptors in work chat correspondence.
+E.g., If words like “database update” come up a lot for a specific product team and it’s associated with a high SDFI area, then IT leaders can identify low risk database updates and provide the product team more autonomy to make these changes on their own.

 Removing Service Delivery Friction can result in a more successful agile transformation.
-To figure out where you should start, prioritize the services which Product teams are most dependent upon for their delivery.
-Event minor improvements can have major systematic benefits, for organizational speed.
+To figure out where you should start, prioritize the services that product teams are most dependent upon for their delivery.
+Even minor improvements can have major systematic benefits to organizational speed.